- MSc Structural Integrity (Asset Reliability Management)

 In addition, the Course Director will carry out a telephone interview in order to assess suitability for the scholarship.
 The interview will be used to demonstrate eligibility for a scholarship and will focus on the reasons why the applicant wishes to be awarded a scholarship, what the award would mean for their employability or their country of origin.
 All other relevant information will be taken from the course application form.

 The scholarship will be awarded on a first come, first served basis and once they have all been allocated, the College will put prospective students on a Waitlist.

-Deadlines: Applications will be considered until midnight on Monday 14th June 2021.
+Deadlines: Applications will be considered until midnight on the 14th June.

-Late applications will be considered exceptionally for HOME/EU students up until the 1st September 2021 and for International students on a case by case basis.
+Late applications will be considered exceptionally for UK/EU students up until the 1st September and for International students on a case by case basis.

 To be considered for an NSRIC Scholarship an applicant must:

 2.1 Apply for and fulfil the entry criteria for admission to the Brunel MSc Structural Integrity (Asset Reliability Management) programme, the MSc Oil and Gas Engineering programme or the MSc Lightweight Structures and Impact Engineering programme.